![]() |

 ---|---|---|

-This page contains Covers with "Szostek" / "WSMR [White Sands Missile Range] Cover" (and Szostek / Swanson rubber-stamp) cachets.
+This page contains (all known) covers with "Szostek" / "WSMR [White Sands Missile Range] Cover" numbered (and selected Szostek / Swanson rubber-stamp) cachets.

 James Szostek of El Paso TX created WSMR Covers to mark scientific rocket launches and other events from or near WSMR, NM.
-Those covers often include this logo and/or this one on the front and this one on the back, and are often numbered either on the front or the back.
-The authors have never seen cover numbers 1 through 6, 18, and 37 or greater, for which we have no information whatsoever.
-They may not exist.
+Those covers often include this numbered logo and/or this logo on the front and this numbered logo on the back, and are often numbered either on the front or the back.

 Readers who know of additional information or images are invited to contact the authors using the e-mail addresses found at the link at the bottom of this page.